 Programme funding was announced on 1 November 2025, after a visit by the Minister for Public and Women’s Health during a visit to NHS Lothian.

-Programme Delivery Board meetings are scheduled with Board Chief Executives asked to nominate their Board SRO to join the Programme Delivery Board.
+Programme Delivery Board meetings are scheduled with Board Chief Executives asked to nominate their Board Senior Responsible Officer to join the Programme Delivery Board.

 Recruitment has started for the Implementation Team – Project Implementation Team and Clinical Leads.